yu-nishiuchi-jk1pic/yu-nishiuchi-jk1pic.github.io/wiki/procedure_for_user.md

 5. Similarly, update `public/content/career/career_ja.json` with Japanese information.

 > **Note**: Ensure `"id"` is consistent between Japanese and English files.
 The order of entries does not matter.
+> **Note**: Strings must be enclosed in double quotation marks.
+Single quotation marks are not allowed.
+> **NOTE**: Be careful not to put a comma after the last element .Doing so will result in a parsing error.
+> **NOTE**: Comments are not officially allowed in JSON files .Instead, you must write your comments in a separate document or program.

 ### Editing Project Information (Generally Not Required)

+Edit any non-Grant projects; Grant should be edited in `rm_research_projects.csv`.
+By default, this field is not displayed.

 1. Open the `public/content/etc/projects_en.json` file.
 2. Enter your project information: